mrmeizongo/Xpilot/README.md

 ## Info

 DO NOT power the servos using the 5v power output from the Arduino Nano as this might harm the microcontroller.
-However, the Nano, MPU6050 and servos can be powered from the same external 5VDC power source(ESC BEC).
+However, the Nano, MPU6050 and servos can be powered from the same external 5VDC high current power source(such as ESC BEC).
 Make use of a 1-female/2-male Y cable splitter to power the Xpilot board and receiver.
 It is a good idea to add a 0.47uF decoupling capacitors close to the individual servos for a stable power supply.

 These pin numbers with the exception of MPU6050 can be reconfigured in [DefaultConfig.h](lib/PlaneConfigs/src/DefaultConfig.h).
 However, changing the pins for the channel inputs to Xpilot will require modification of the PinChangeInterrupt library.